 Design a Decorative Vegetable Garden with a Rainbow of Colorful Plants

 The time has come to put your vegetable garden at the front and center of your home landscape.
-For too long gardeners have tucked their gardens in the back corner of their yards and let their flower gardens grab all of the attention.
+For too long gardeners have tucked their veggie beds in the back corner of their yards and let their flower gardens grab all of the attention.

 At my house, my vegetable garden sits in my front yard, proudly announcing to the world that a gardening addict lives at this address.
 I’ve also created a number of perennial flower gardens around my yard.
 Recently, it dawned on me that I could draw upon perennial garden design to also improve the visual impact of my vegetable garden.
 One of the core principles of garden design is mixing in different colors of foliage to contrast with the most dominant color in the garden – green.
 If you walk through any botanical garden you’ll notice purple, yellow, red, variegated, and blue/gray plants woven throughout the garden.